Editor’s Note: This post was originally published on October 2nd, 2019.

 Growing up I was fascinated with the topic of angels.
 My parents always had us recite the Guardian Angel prayer before bedtime.
 This tradition has continued in my family and my kids even say that prayer that before school.
 Catholics believe in spiritual beings, yet on a practical level and in “adult” conversations I have to admit this has been a teaching of the Church that I need to be better at living out and believing in myself.

 Unfortunately, life gets busy, stress-inducing, and chaotic.
 It gets easy to forget out spiritual matters when all your troubles are tangible.
 Mortgage payments, hospital bills, strained family dynamics, or dissatisfaction at work are things people often battle.
 These are definitely pain points in my life.
 We crave truth, peace, and joy.
 Catholics live in the world while dreaming and hoping for the world to come.
 St. Augustine wrote, “Our hearts are restless until it rests in You (God)”.

-The Feast of the Guardian Angels is a reminder that we should never give up hope and that we always have a someone to help us out even if our eyes cannot see.
+The Feast of the Guardian Angels is a reminder that we should never give up hope.
+We always have someone to help us out even if our eyes cannot see.